JeremiahKaren/35percent.github.io/tribeca-square.md

 Unfortunately Southwark forgot to insert a penalty clause in the [99 year lease agreement](http://35percent.org/img/DelanceyEadon_MarketSquare_Agreement.pdf) in the event that the market is not provided; so Delancey gets to keep the land on a peppercorn rent for 99 years, Southwark gets nothing in return and displaced shopping centre traders will not be accommodated.

 ## £12.5m servicing basement shelved
 The other obligation that went with the peppercorn lease of the land was that Delancey would build the basement under it to provide servicing access to the new shopping centre.
-Its supposed cost of £12.5m justified removing affordable housing requirements and the £6.2m Delancey should have paid for local transport infrastructure, according to Southwark's Strategic Transport Tariff[^7].
+The supposed £12.5m cost of building the basement, justified not just the removal of affordable housing but Delancey was also relieved of the £6.2m S106 contribution it should have paid for local transport infrastructure, according to Southwark's Strategic Transport Tariff[^7].

 ![](/img/servicetunnel.jpg)
 *Entrance to the servicing basement on the Old Kent Road*

-Now, having [submitted](http://35percent.org/2016-12-19-delancey-submits-shopping-centre-application/) its planning application for the shopping centre, Delancey claims that it no longer wants to use the underground basement as an access route for the new shopping centre.
-Instead it wants a different route directly off the New Kent Road near the roundabout.
+Now, having [submitted](http://35percent.org/2016-12-19-delancey-submits-shopping-centre-application/) its planning application for the shopping centre, Delancey claims that it no longer wants to use the underground basement as servicing access for the new shopping centre.
+Instead it wants a different access route directly off the New Kent Road.

 ![](/img/shoppingcentreaccess.png)